Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 ####

 Similar to AC-Connector, unscrew the nut and thread it onto the black and red cables.
-Guide the cables outward through the hole.
+Guide the cables outward through the hole.\
 Remove the O-ring (seal) from the weipu socket, as it can not be used becaue the wall of the fibex case is to thick.
-The weipu socket will be glued in later.
+The weipu socket will be glued in later.\
-Solder the Weipu connector to the cable.
-Black (Ground) to pin 1 (at the top, marked whith a white dot) and red (Lead) to pin 2 at the bottom of the connector.
-Applies two ferrules on the other end of the wire.
+Put two shrink tubing on the wire, one on each core and solder the Weipu connector to the cable.
+Black (ground) to pin 1 (at the top, marked whith a white dot) and red (lead) to pin 2 at the bottom of the connector.
+Shrink the heat shrink tubing onto the pins, trying to have as little of the pin uncovered as possible.\
+Attach two electric wire ferrules on the other end of the wire.

 <figure>
    <img src="media/result_soldering_dc.jpg"  width="400" title="install weipu sockets 02">

    <figurecaption><a name="figure1">*Figure 1:*</a> *soldering the dc weipu socket*</figurecaption>
 </figure>

-#### Glueing / Sealing with Sikaflex instead of a gasket, as the deckbox wall is too thick.
+### Glueing / Sealing Weipu connectors with Sikaflex
+Both weipu sockets needs to be glued in the fibexas the deckbox wall is too thick.
+We use Sikaflex for this purpose.
-Both weipu sockets

-Required:
+#### Required:
 - Sikaflex
 - Cleaning alcohol
 - Cleaning wipes
 - Spatula

-Procedure
+#### Procedure
 - Clean the surfaces of the deckbox and Weipu connector in the contact area with alcohol.
 - Apply Sikaflex (291i) to the flange of the Weipu connector with a spatula (as sparingly as possible, but there should be a continuous film on the connector).